SMS, text messages, short message service - www.TextMeFree.com

 More SMS

-Well, you can learn more about sms via these TextMeFree.com pages: sms abbreviations, sms books, sms poems and sms jokes.
+Well, you can learn more about sms via these TextMeFree.com pages: sms abbreviations, sms poems and sms jokes.

 And if you want to know if it's really possible to send text messages for free then I suggest you read this text messages page (but the answer is yes! ;-) )